Add a data layer to a surface plot

 "left"and/or"right".- cmap

-- color_range
+color_range.- color_range

 Optional numeric vector of length 2 giving the minimum and maximum data values to map to the colour scale.
 If

-NULL, the range ofdata(ignoringNA) is used.- vertices
+NULL, the range ofdata(ignoringNA) is used.- thresh

 Optional vector or list of vertex ids corresponding to the supplied